ForensicTools/FileFinder-CSEC475-2171-Alvarado-Daniels-Singh/README.md

 and *then* deleted would be a huge plus.
 * Improve speed by checking to see if the file is marked for deletion before checking the
 $FILE_NAME section.
+* Include a Powershell script to download and install python 2.7+ for the user

 ## Resources